The fluid that comes out of your nose might be:

 Influenza (or flu) is caused by a virus.
 The virus can spread to others 3 to 7 days after symptoms start.
 Influenza season usually starts in November or December and ends in April or May.
 Sometimes influenza leads to pneumonia.

 Sinuses are air-filled sacs around your nose and eyes.
 A sinus infection (called sinusitis) happens when these spaces fill up with fluid.
 Sinusitis can be caused by viruses or bacteria.
 Often, people have a cold first before they get sinusitis.
-Sinusitis lasts longer than a cold and the symptoms are more severe.
+Sinusitis lasts longer than a cold and the symptoms are more severe (very bad).
 Colds usually don’t cause bacterial sinusitis.

 Almost all sore throats (90%) are caused by viruses, such as colds.
 A sore throat is likely caused by a virus if you also have: